 All modern humidifiers are relatively quiet and inexpensive.
 They last a number of years and are primarily made for bedrooms, offices, and other small areas.

-5 Best Humidifiers For Allergies (Babies and Adults)
+5 Best Humidifiers For Asthma and Allergies (Babies and Adults)

 #1 Levoit Warm + Cool Ultrasonic Humidifier